puntomri/Backgammon/README.md

 # Backgammon
-a backgammon game with nice computer player opponent built with a parameter optimization Genetic Algorithm
+a backgammon game with a fair computer player opponent built with a parameter optimization Genetic Algorithm